The Concord Academy Centennial Campaign

 We will also invest in our faculty and staff — the dedicated adults who guide and inspire your children — by offering competitive compensation and ongoing professional development.
 We know that amazing things happen when you bring together such talented teachers with bright, motivated students.
 With your help and support, we plan to build endowment to support our people — the students who bring their energy to this school, and the adults who guide and inspire them.

 We are profoundly grateful to all who have joined this campaign so far, whose generosity has helped to preserve the unique identity and culture of CA and ensure its future.
 With only a few years until CA’s centennial, the time is now to redouble our efforts.
-We invite you to read more about the priorities and initiatives for this Centennial Campaign.
+We invite you to read more about the priorities and initiatives for The Concord Academy Centennial Campaign.
 Together, we are building a remarkable future for CA.

 Interim Head of School